Updated: Sep 18

 Books by Marie Kondo

-Some of the links on this page are affiliate links.
+Some of the links on this site are affiliate links connected to programs I participate in, including but not limited to, Amazon Services LLC Associates program.
 This means if you click on the link and purchase the item, I will receive a commission.
 You will not incur any additional fee for making a purchase.
 I only recommend products or services I believe will add value to my readers.
-I thank you for your support.
+Thank you for your support.
 Please see my disclosure for more information.

 Is the KonMari Way for You?